 Don’t delay in feeding out supplements rather than grazing pastures down to soil level, as this will make their recovery even slower, and provides bare ground for weeds to germinate.
 Leaves are the factories for the plant to produce more leaf and food stores in the roots – to make more leaf growth.

-Hopefully the semi tropical ‘summer grasses’ (paspalum, summer grass and crowfoot) will hang on through March till soil temperatures really drop below 6C.
-Then they’ll disappear rapidly at the first frost leaving bare ground for weeds to germinate.
+Once the temperatures drop, the semi-tropical grasses disappear rapidly leaving bare ground for weeds to germinate.
 The dead thatch that lies on the soil surface building up through summer will also rot away in a few days of warm autumn rains, again exposing bare patches for more weeds to germinate.

-Weeds are neglected on too many small blocks – especially Californian thistles which because of their underground root system are hard to kill because of their massive rhizome root stores joining up below ground.
+Far too many small blocks have weed problems – especially Californian thistles which because of their underground root system are hard to kill.
+Their massive rhizome root stores joining up below ground.
 You have to keep at them all the time.